sergueik/testng-dataproviders/README.md

   * csv [testnt csv file](http://stackoverflow.com/questions/26033985/how-to-pass-parameter-to-data-provider-in-testng-from-csv-file)
   * fillo [fillo](http://codoid.com/fillo/)

+Unlike core TestNg data providers configurable through annotation constant parameters this Data provider class features runtime-flexible data file paths iparameterization enabling one running the jar with environment-specific test data without recompiling the java project.
+This feature was requested in one of the forums and was easy to implement - details in in __Extra Features__ section below.

 ### Testing

 For example test case performs Selenium link count test with the data providers of the following supported data types: